ArthurLDM/IAHS/README.md

 It's only made for coding performance purposes and to play against the inkeeper.
 If you decide to use it, it is at your own risk and I do not take any responsability for it.

+The comments might be in french, so if there is something I cant help with... go for it.
 Feel free to contact me if you have any question